buildpacks/docs/content/docs/reference/config/builder-config.md

     - **`version`** _(string, optional, default: inferred)_\
       The version of the buildpack being referred to.
 This field may be omitted if exactly one version of the buildpack
-      occurs in either the top-level `buildpacks` list or or in the dependencies of those `buildpacks`.
+      occurs in either the top-level `buildpacks` list or in the dependencies of those `buildpacks`.

     - **`optional`** _(boolean, optional, default: `false`)_\
       Whether this buildpack is optional during detection.